Igetin/mpv-clipper/README.md

 This is a quick & dirty hack of [ekisu’s mpv-webm][mpv-webm] that adds an option for selecting an encoding profile.
 All profiles starting with `enc-` are considered encoding profiles.
 CRF can be changed independently and overrides any CRF setting in profile.
 All other options have been removed.

+Has basic support for HLS network streams, including livestreams.
+Not tested extensively for livestreams, but it should mostly work at least with YouTube and Twitch.

 # mpv-clipper
 Simple clip maker for [mpv][mpv], with no external dependencies.